shog-ai/shoggoth/shogdb/README.txt

 SHOGDB - Shoggoth Database
 ===============================================================================

-ShogDB is an in-memory, key-value database written in the C programming language, developed by ShogAI for use in the Shoggoth project.
+ShogDB is an in-memory, key-value database written in the C programming language, developed by ShogAI.
 ShogDB is the database used by Shoggoth Nodes to store information like DHTs and pins.
 ShogDB also persists data on disk by periodically saving data to a file.

 ShogDB uses string keys, with values of different types like: